danielcasique/building-microservices/README.md

 ### Prerequisites
 - Set up java 11
 - Set up/Install docker ([more info](https://docs.docker.com/desktop/))
-- Install docker-compose (not need on Windows)
+- Install docker-compose (not needed on Windows)
 - In the config-server module, it's needed to update the property spring.cloud.config.server.git.uri in the application.properties according with the locally in the current enviorment.
 The folder microservices-config must be a git repository if you want to use a local folder.

 ### Steps to run